rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
 The consumption of energy is an essential requirement to enforce and maintain Bitcoin's unique characteristics - namely, its immutability, openness, borderlessness, decentralization, resistance to censorship, and scarcity.
 Bitcoin miners tend to set up their equipment in places where energy costs are particularly low.
-Renewable energy sources perform remarkably well in this regard.
+It is becoming increasingly apparent that electricity from renewable energy sources can be much more competitively priced compared to conventional energy sources.

 The big question, however, is another:
 How much does mankind value a scarce, completely decentralized and censorship resistant monetary system that is open for everyone - regardless of race, personal wealth, or the degree of government incompetency/malignancy?